 • Poor lifestyle – Excessive smoking, alcohol or drug abuse, a sedentary lifestyle or too much exercise can all result in your body rejecting the embryo because it is unprepared

-To consult with an IVF expert for your IVF failure and to plan better, get in touch.
-IVF costs start $4,700.
+To consult with an IVF expert about your IVF failure and to plan another IVF cycle – find your fertility expert.
+IVF plans starting under $4,000.

 References